gddezero/gcp-samples/flink_1.11_gcs/readme.md

+# Support Streaming data to GCS on Flink 1.11
 This doc describes how to build Flink Google Storage plugin on Flink 1.11 to support streaming writes to Google Storage

 # Install sdkman on MacOS